-Equity in access to higher education 144, 145, 146, 147, connection between high schools and colleges, diversity in the teaching profession 148, 149 and quality of graduates will continue to be the key focus
+Equity in access to higher education 149, 150, 151, 152, connection between high schools and colleges, diversity in the teaching profession 153, 154 and quality of graduates will continue to be the key focus

-Even though financial aid is deemed generously available for most American students150, issues remain.
-As a victim of the credit crisis, major student loan lenders are shying away from community colleges when loans are most important to help retain students151.
+Even though financial aid is deemed generously available for most American students155, issues remain.
+As a victim of the credit crisis, major student loan lenders are shying away from community colleges when loans are most important to help retain students156.
 A recent report estimates that 1.5 million students who would probably have qualified for Pell Grants in 2003-04 did not apply for them, up from the estimated 850,000 who missed out on aid in 1999-2000.
-The number of low-income college-going students who did not file for federal financial aid rose from 1.7 million to 1.8 million, or 28% of low-income students.152 According to the Chronicle of Higher Education, Pell Grants fell to another low year in 2006, with an average award of \$2,494.
+The number of low-income college-going students who did not file for federal financial aid rose from 1.7 million to 1.8 million, or 28% of low-income students.157 According to the Chronicle of Higher Education, Pell Grants fell to another low year in 2006, with an average award of \$2,494.
 Twenty years ago, Pell Grants could cover 52% of the average tuition, fees, room and board at a public university and 21% of the same type of costs in private ones.
 In 2007, the grants have declined to cover only 32% of such costs at four-year public universities and 13% at private ones.
+The trend of community college students missing out on financial aid seems to continue.158

 Just over one-half (52%) of all undergraduates are financially independent students and represent roughly two-thirds of community college students (64%) and part-time students (67%) in American Higher Education.
 The needs of these students-who are considered by the federal government to be financially independent of their parents-frequently take a back seat to those of traditional undergraduates.
-153
+159

 - Tuition increases in public institutions may outpace those at private institutions.
 The Chronicle of Higher Education in 2007 published a survey of postsecondary education institutions and found that one year tuition and fees increase in 2006 in public institutions was 6.6% higher than the previous year, which outpaced private institutions whose increase was only 6.3% higher over the previous year. - Non-ivy league public colleges and universities are increasingly faced with pressure to seek additional revenues, including tuition increases, private and/or local revenues to make up for the insufficient state funding.
 This will drive up competition for market share when colleges and universities seek enrollment growth.
-The above in turn will drive increased public demand for transparency and accountability. - The recently renewed Higher Education Act (H.R.4137), also called "The College Opportunity & Affordability Act," marks the most aggressive pressure on colleges by Congress to date to contain both colleges and universities internal cost and what they charge students.
-154
+The above in turn will drive increased public demand for transparency and accountability. - The recently renewed Higher Education Act (H.R.4137), also called "The College Opportunity & Affordability Act," marks the most aggressive pressure on colleges by Congress to date to contain both colleges and universities internal cost and what they charge students.160